single-spa/create-single-spa/README.md

 2. `yarn bootstrap`
 3. `node packages/create-single-spa/bin/create-single-spa.js`

 Note that create-single-spa **runs in the current directory**.
 For development purposes, you may want to create a test directory outside of the create-single-spa folder to run it on.
 There is no compilation / build step.
-You may continuously run the command in 3) to re-run after code changes.

 ### Tests